eyesicedover/WordCounter/README.md

 * Example input: User submits form on Index
 * Example output: new RepeatCounter is created, method is run on instance to generate number of times word appears

+4a.
+A word counted even when ended with a comma.
+* Example input: Word is "hello".
+Text is "What is hello, if not a longer way of saying hi?"
+* Example output: Count is 1.

+4b.
+A word is counted when ended with a period, or other ending punctuation like ! or ?.
+This is because ending punctuation will be assumed as the end of a sentence.
+* Example input: Word is "hello".
+Text is "To you a hello!"
+* Example output: Count is 1.

+4c.
+Contractions will not be broken up and counted.
+Trying to account all contractions as two words, such as "there's" as "there" and "is" OR "has" is too circumstantial and out of the scope of this project.
+* Example input: Word is "hello".
+Text is "Hello's for you, to you a hello.
+What is hello, if not a longer way of saying hi?"
+* Example output: Count is 2.
+Hello's does not count because it's contracted with -'s.
+Hello's does not equal hello.

-4. On Count, the user's word and text is displayed, along with the number of times the word appears.
+5. On Count, the user's word and text is displayed, along with the number of times the word appears.
 At the bottom is a link "Go Back", on click takes back to Index.
 * Example input: User's word, text, and word counter is displayed.
 Go Back is clicked.
 * Example output: Index appears with empty form